deemani/portfolio/euro_club_football_dashboard/README.md

 - Ability to compare a team's performance against different opponents and assess overall season performance.

 ## Usage
-- Open the dashboard in Tableau Public or any compatible Tableau software.
 - Select a football club from the dropdown menu to view its performance metrics.
 - Navigate through the dashboard to explore the club's progression in goals scored, goals conceded, xG, and xGA.
-- Utilize filters and tooltips for additional insights and analysis.
-- Experiment with different visualizations and interactions to gain a deeper understanding of the data.

-## Key Takeaways
-- Analyze a team's overall season performance by tracking its cumulative goals scored, goals conceded, xG, and xGA.
-- Identify trends and patterns in performance fluctuations over the course of the season.
-- Evaluate a team's performance against specific opponents and assess strengths and weaknesses in different matchups.
+- The visualization includes the ability to animate plotting of metrics according to dates.

 ## Data Sources
-The data used in this dashboard is sourced from reliable football statistics databases, including but not limited to:
+The data used in this dashboard is sourced from FBref
-FBref

 <img width="789" alt="image" src="https://github.com/deemani/portfolio/assets/37217825/7b14dfec-250a-470a-89f0-ec92a5761c85">